mezzode/summit/README.md

 # Article Header Generator

-Wanted an easy way to generate these type of headers and thought it would be a good way to get familiar with the Canvas API and React Refs.
+A PWA for creating quick and dirty article header images, built with React, TypeScript, and the HTML Canvas API.

 ---